OdeAugustina/Palmoria-Case_study/README.md

 In the initial phase of the Data Cleaning and preparations, I perform the following actions;
 1. Data Loading and Inspection
 2. Handling Missing Variables
-3. Data Cleaning and formatting
+3. Data Cleaning and Formatting
 4. Integrated the Bonus Rules
 5. Created Salary Bands